Red-baiting: United States

-During the 20th century, the United States underwent two Red Scares, first in the 1920s and then in the 1950s through McCarthyism.
-In a speech on 10 October 1952, (Note: Notable excerpts include: [Republican Senator Robert] Taft explained that the great issue in this campaign is "creeping socialism."
+During the 20th century, the United States underwent two Red Scares, first in the late 1910s/early 1920s and then in the 1950s through McCarthyism.
+In a speech on 10 October 1952, (Note: Notable excerpts include:

+[Republican Senator Robert] Taft explained that the great issue in this campaign is "creeping socialism."
 Now that is the patented trademark of the special interest lobbies.
 Socialism is a scare word they have hurled at every advance the people have made in the last 20 years.

 Socialism is what they called public power.

 Socialism is what they called social security.

 Socialism is what they called farm price supports.

 Socialism is what they called bank deposit insurance.

 Socialism is what they called the growth of free and independent labor organizations.

 Socialism is their name for almost anything that helps all the people.

 When the Republican candidate inscribes the slogan "Down With Socialism" on the banner of his "great crusade," that is really not what he means at all.